rmit-ir/RMQV/README.md

 * CMake >= 2.8, for the build system
 * Boost >= 1.51

-To install Boost, run ./boost.sh first.
+If you do not have Boost installed, run `./boost.sh` first.

 The code depends on several git submodules.
 If you have cloned the repository without `--recursive`, you will need to perform the following commands before